slackapi/bolt-js/docs/_future/getting_started_future.md

 ### Trigger your app's workflow {#trigger-workflow}

-With your app running, access your workspace and paste the URL from the Trigger you created in the previous step into a message in a public channel.
+With your app running, access your workspace and paste the URL from the trigger you created in the previous step into a message in a public channel.

-> 💡 App Triggers are automatically saved as a channel bookmark under "Workflows" for easy access.
+> 💡 App triggers are automatically saved as a channel bookmark under "Workflows" for easy access.

 Send the message and click the "Run" button that appears.
 A modal will appear prompting you to enter information to greet someone in your Slack workspace.
 Fill out the requested information.